These are the rules and regulations for the Falkland Islands Hockey Association. They may be amended at any time with or without notice.

 - No player will play a game if they are missing their correct team shirt and socks.

 - A standard game will consist of 2 x 20 minute periods running time with the last 2 minutes of the final period being stop time.
+If the goal difference is 0 or 1 the last 2 minutes of the final period will be stop time.

 - A game will start no later than 5 minutes past the hour.
 Any player not in the hall when the first whistle goes will not be allowed into the hall until the 2nd period.

 - Teams will have a HOME and AWAY cupboard for use during the game.
 It is the responsibility of the team manager/captain to ensure that the cupboard is left in a tidy state at the end of the game.
-If the referee deems that this has not happened, they will advise the team manager/captain and then if not rectified they will deduct 1 point from the team statistics.
+If the official deems that this has not happened, they will advise the team manager/captain and then if not rectified they will deduct 1 point from the team statistics.

 - Each allowed goal will be followed by a centre face off.